Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-begin.md

 ### P12 retention

-We will be asked if we want to retain our p12 key store files.
+We will be asked if we want to retain our p12 keystore files.

 :::danger SECURITY WARNING
 Retaining your p12 files on a Node that is not actively participating as a Constellation Network Validator Node on either the Hypergraph or a metagraph, may create vulnerability to others being able to access your private keys, therefor exposing you to a wallet hack.